zognin/tp/docs/DeveloperGuide.md

 * 2a.
 Phone number entered already exists in the system.
     * 2a1.
 BTBB informs Gym Manager that client already exist.

       Use case ends.

 * 2b.
-BTBB detects an error in the entered data
+BTBB detects an error in the entered data.
     * 2b1.
 BTBB informs Gym Manager why adding did not happen.

       Use case ends.

 **Use case: UC02 Find a client**

 **MSS**

-1. Gym Manager wants to find a client by a field
+1. Gym Manager wants to find a client by a field.
-2. Gym Manager enters search terms in required format
+2. Gym Manager enters search terms in required format.
-3. BTBB displays all clients that match the format
+3. BTBB displays all clients that match the format.

     Use case ends.